 The Tanzania Climate Change Strategy 2012 outlines initiatives to build a critical mass of climate change experts to address adaptation challenges and proactively exploit available opportunities to address both adaptation and mitigation, thereby enhancing Tanzania's participation in the international climate change agenda.
 The goal is to enable Tanzania to effectively adapt to and participate in global efforts to mitigate to climate change with a view to achieving sustainable economic growth in the context of the Tanzania's national development blueprint, Vision 2025; Five Years National Development plan; and national cross sectoral policies in line with established international policy frameworks.
-The specific objectives of the Strategy are: a) To build the capacity of Tanzania to adapt to climate change impacts; b) To enhance resilience of ecosystems to the challenges posed by climate change; c) To enable accessibility and utilization of the available climate change opportunities through implementation.; d) To enhance participation in climate change mitigation activities that lead to sustainable development; e) To enhance public awareness on climate change; f) To enhance information management on climate change.; g) To put in place a better institutional arrangement to adequately address climate change and h) To mobilize resources including finance to adequately address climate change.
+The specific objectives of the Strategy are: a) To build the capacity of Tanzania to adapt to climate change impacts; b) To enhance resilience of ecosystems to the challenges posed by climate change; c) To enable accessibility and utilization of the available climate change opportunities through implementation.; d) To enhance participation in climate change; f) To enhance information management on climate change.; g) To put in place a better institutional arrangement to adequately address climate change and h) To mobilize resources including finance to adequately address climate change.